bjohnnyd/fs-tool/content/installation/_index.md

 +++

-The simplest way to use `fs-tool` is to download the provided binary for your OS (MacOS will be available soon).
+The simplest way to use `fs-tool` is to download the provided binary for your OS.

 ## Binary